shaunsmith/functionslab/8-Functions-Clients-SDK.md

     `ConfigFileAuthenticationDetailsProvider`, which reads user properties from
     the OCI config file located in `~/.oci/config`.
 This class can be instructed to read an optionally specified user profile.
-But out of the box, the example uses the DEFAULT profile.
+But out of the box, the example uses the workshop profile.

     You're `~/.oci/config` file was pre-populated with all of the right values for your tenancy, compartment, user id, etc.  So it's ready to go!
-There's only one "profile" defined with the (default) name "DEFAULT", but you can have many profiles for use with different tenancies or compartments.
+There's only one "profile" defined, but you can have many profiles for use with different tenancies or compartments.

     Review your `~/.oci/config` file to become familiar with its contents and structure.
 In a terminal type: